-(Open to youth enrolled in Computer Science Text-Based Programming or Robotics project.)
+(Open to youth enrolled in any Computer Science or Robotics project.)

-Demonstrate the skills and knowledge you have gained through the computer project.
+Demonstrate the skills and knowledge you have gained through the Computer Science project using a text based programing language (Python, Java, C, etc.).
 The exhibit may include, but is not limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in with the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 Exhibits in this class may also demonstrate successful applications of open source (publicly available) computing software and/or hardware, such as Raspberry Pi and Linux, to accomplish a task.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation or programming flowchart, which will remain on display during the exhibition.
-Exhibits in this area will be judged on computer science programming.
-Youth enrolled in a robotics project should choose this class if you want the exhibit to be judged on the programming of the robot.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Exhibits in this area will be judged on computer science programming of the robot.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the exhibit period.
+Exhibits in this class must be able to fit on no more than a 3' x 2' space (or ground footprint).

-50164 - Computer Science Ready4Life Challenge
+Computer Science Ready4Life Challenge